nmata010/nmata010.github.io/about.md

 # About
-In my professional career I'm an IT guy turned product manager.
-On my personal time I like to make things.
+Maker.
+I like building things.